-Understanding How the Master in a Virtual Chassis Is Elected
+Understanding How the Primary in a Virtual Chassis Is Elected

 This topic does not apply to EX8200 Virtual Chassis.

-When a Virtual Chassis configuration boots, it automatically runs a master election algorithm to determine which member switch assumes the role of master.
-The algorithm compares the Virtual Chassis members against the following criteria (in the order listed) until only one member remains under consideration, and that member becomes the master:
+When a Virtual Chassis configuration boots, it automatically runs a primary-role election algorithm to determine which member switch assumes the role of primary.
+The algorithm compares the Virtual Chassis members against the following criteria (in the order listed) until only one member remains under consideration, and that member becomes the primary:

-- Choose the member with the highest mastership priority.
+- Choose the member with the highest primary-role priority.

-Members have mastership priority 128 by default, and 255 is the highest possible value you can manually configure.
-A member with mastership priority 0 will never be elected as master (or backup), and always stays in the linecard role.
+Members have primary-role priority 128 by default, and 255 is the highest possible value you can manually configure.
+A member with primary-role priority 0 will never be elected as primary (or backup), and always stays in the linecard role.

-- Choose the member that was master the last time you rebooted the Virtual Chassis.
+- Choose the member that was primary the last time you rebooted the Virtual Chassis.

 - Choose the member that has been in the Virtual Chassis